buildspace/buildspace-projects/GPT3_Writer/en/Section_2/Lesson_3_Add_in_your_prompt.md

 Prompt #2:

 ```
-Take the table of contents and title of the blog post below and generate a blog post written in thwe style of Paul Graham.
+Take the table of contents and title of the blog post below and generate a blog post written in the style of Paul Graham.
 Make it feel like a story.
 Don't just list the points.
 Go deep into each one.
 Explain why.

 Title: USER_TITLE_GOES_HERE